vdesabou/kafka-docker-playground-docs/docs/playground connector-plugin sourcecode.md

 You must have git installed.

-Confluent employees only: make sure to follow "Maven FAQ"
+💌 Confluent employees only: make sure to follow "Maven FAQ", you also need to be on Confluent VPN with proper AWS credentials set in order to be able to download proprietary dependencies.

 #### *--compile-jdk-version COMPILE_JDK_VERSION*